DevExpress-Examples/blazor-style-migration/readme.md

 DevExpress templates generate projects that contain a left-side navbar with TreeView.
 For this TreeView, we specified custom styles to change its default appearance.
 In v23.1, these styles cannot be applied.
 In v23.1, do the following to restore the appearance:

+1. Use Project Converter to update styles automatically.

+2. Update styles manually.
-1. Assign a CSS class for all nodes in the *NavMenu.razor* file:
+2.1 Assign a CSS class for all nodes in the *NavMenu.razor* file:
 ```Razor
 <DxTreeView>
      <DxTreeViewNode Text="Node1" CssClass="my-item" />